Such a shame that I have to come all the way back here just to fix stuff.

 Needless to say, Rin was appalled to hear this.
 "No way!
 That can't be in my profile!
 Hey wait, when did you read that anyway?
 You a stalker or something?!"

-The boy laughed cheerily, apparently amused by Rin's response.
+The boy laughed at her expense, apparently amused by Rin's response.
 He found it especially funny since he knew that this girl was no idiot at all.
 Her dossier had her IQ listed as one hundred thirty-one: seven points above the average IQ for I.S. pilots worldwide and a whole thirty-one points above her own nation's average IQ.
 Of course, one hundred thirty one was still relatively low compared to most of the other Representative Candidates in the school, so Church had not been entirely insincere with his joke.

 "No, I'm definitely not a stalker, at least since the last time I checked.
 Besides, I read all of the Representative Candidate's profiles.
 It was a requirement before coming.
 And even though it does say that thing about a low IQ, you're pretty cute, so it cancels out, right?"

-HAving hardly expected such a blunt compliment, Rin blushed just a little.
+Having hardly expected such a blunt compliment, Rin blushed just a little.
 Ichika rarely ever complimented her looks.
 And even though this boy was saying it as a form of consolation, it still made her happy to some small extent.
 "Oh...um...I... thanks...
 I think..."

 Rin frowned dejectedly, not at all happy that it was so obvious, even to a stranger who had known her for maybe five minutes.
 "O-of course not, my situation's nowhere near that pathetic..."